 The best way to prevent getting sick is by taking care of yourself and your wellness.
 We can help you get off on the right foot and keep your Wellness Wheel balanced.

-- We offer wellness education/counseling for stress management, relationships, substance use, chronic illness, nutrition, and more.
+- We offer Living Well Education/Counseling services for stress management, relationships, substance use, chronic illness, nutrition, and more.

 - Living Well Services also offers mindfulness & meditation, massage therapy, and more, all designed to help you build the skills you need to be well.